 Interested in Short Wave?

 Many emergency radios also offer short wave reception – sometimes labeled SW1 and SW2.
-(These are medium bands.)
-Having shortwave will extend your reach and perhaps add a couple of dollars to the price of your radio.
+Having shortwave will extend your reach and add a few dollars to the price of your radio.
+Generally, inexpensive shortwave radios will be limited in their reach and quality of reception.

 Being able to TALK via short wave is another feature altogether, and you may need to get licensed as a Ham radio operator.
 Here are Ham radio details.